RunestoneInteractive/httlads/_sources/Instacart/Instacart.rst

 The Data
 --------

-| This is a BIG data set.
+The data we will be using in this module is shopping data from Instacart.
+The Instacart Online Grocery Shopping Dataset 2017, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on October 15, 2018.
+This is a BIG data set.
 The largest file has over 32 million rows.
-| We don’t want to start there as that is crazy big.
-So we have a
-  smaller file, still with 1.3 million rows that we can use to start with.
+We don’t want to start there as that is crazy big.
+So we have a smaller file, still with 1.3 million rows that we can use to start with.

 aisles.csv
 ~~~~~~~~~~